HipoFinance/contract/README.md

 ### Treasury

 Treasury is the main smart contract which receives all stakers' TON, and lends it to interested validators.
-It's also the jetton minter, minting new hTON jetton for stakers.
+It's also the jettons minter, minting new hTON jettons for stakers.
 The jettons are stored in wallets.

 ### Wallet

-Each staker will have a wallet that will store staker's jetton.
+Each staker will have a wallet that will store staker's jettons.
 Wallets receive jettons only from the treasury or from other wallets.
-They can also send jetton only to other wallets, or they can burn jetton by sending a request to the treasury.
+They can also send jettons only to other wallets, or they can burn jettons by sending a request to the treasury.

 ### Loan

 When a validator requests a loan and it's accepted, a loan smart contract is created for that validator, and only for that validation round.
-Loan amount is sent to this smart contract and it will automatically stake it for the validator.
+Loan amount is sent to this smart contract and it automatically stakes it for the validator.
 After the validation round finishes, the loan amount plus the reward is returned to the loan smart contract, which will forward it to the treasury.
 Then the treasury will calculate the reward share and distribute it between the validator and stakers.

 ## Flows

 Both stakers and validators use different flows for different tasks.
-Here, each flow is described in more detail. **There are Graphviz graphs available for each flow in the `graphs` folder**.
+Each flow is described in more detail below. **There are Graphviz graphs available for each flow in the `graphs` folder**.
 It's recommended to first look at the graph of each flow to better understand them.

 ## Staker Flows

-Usually stakers use the web application available at [https://app.hipo.finance](https://app.hipo.finance) to send messages and talk to the protocol, but there is also an alternative.
+Usually stakers use the web application available at [app.hipo.finance](https://app.hipo.finance) to send messages and talk to the protocol, but there is also an alternative.
 A simple text based interface is available which makes talking with the protocol easier for stakers who don't want to use the web application, or are using cold wallets and don't want to connect them to apps.

 ### Deposit Coins